 The Madrid Protocol offers you an attractive route to protect your brand in up to 122 countries around the world by making available cost-effective and user-friendly procedures to acquire and manage your trademark rights abroad.
-As a national of Indonesia, or a person domiciled or having an enterprise in Indonesia, you are entitled to use this treaty that Indonesia joined in 2018.
+As a national of the Philippines, or a person domiciled or having an enterprise in the Philippines, you are entitled to use this treaty that the Philippines joined in 2012.
 Today, using the Madrid Protocol is an essential component of any successful branding strategy.
 The Protocol offers you early brand presence at a global level and helps you rapidly acquire international reputation and generate goodwill for your trademarks abroad.
 The Protocol ensures the legal protection of your brand against competitors in export markets, increases franchising opportunities, opens partnership possibilities and facilitates integration to global supply chains.
 In general, it provides a most effective support to your branding strategies and business success.